turkycat/bitcoin-scratchpad/notes/01-key-pairs.md

 ## overview of private / public key pair

+a private key is like a physical key, while a public key is like the lock that the physical key opens. unline real keys and locks, these keys are based entirely on math. a private key is used to generate a public key, but a public key cannot be used to reverse engineer the private key. this guide is not indended to cover the details of ECDSA, but rather to walk through the code used within Bitcoin Core to gain an understanding of the implementation.

 ### private key from mastering bitcoin

-note that the examples given in the book use `ec-new` and `ec-to-public`, which are easier as starting examples and for beginners. however, when digging into the source code further down, you'll see `hd` instead of `ec` in some cases (such as `hd_private`).
+note that the examples given in the book use `ec-new` and other `ec-.*` commands, which are easier as starting examples and for beginners. however, when digging into the source code further down, you'll see `hd` instead of `ec` in some cases (such as `hd_private`).
 It is sufficient to recognize that `bx` commands for both `ec` and `hd` types exist, and safe to pretend they are the same thing (for now).

 private key: `1e99423a4ed27608a15a2616a2b0e9e52ced330ac530edcc32c8ffc6a526aedd`